 Chemotherapy for osteosarcoma

-Chemotherapy (chemo) is the use of drugs for treating cancer, which are usually given into a vein or artery.
-The drugs enter the bloodstream and reach and destroy cancer cells throughout the body.
+Chemotherapy (chemo) is the use of drugs to treat cancer.
+The drugs are usually given into a vein or artery and can reach and destroy cancer cells throughout the body.

-Most osteosarcomas are treated with chemotherapy given before surgery (neoadjuvant chemotherapy) for about 10 weeks and again after surgery (adjuvant chemotherapy) for up to a year.
-People with high-grade osteosarcomas that responded well to chemo before surgery usually get the same chemo after surgery.
-People whose tumors responded poorly usually will get different chemo after surgery.
+Most osteosarcomas are treated with chemo before surgery (known as neoadjuvant chemotherapy) for about 10 weeks and then again after surgery (known as adjuvant chemotherapy) for up to a year.
+People with high-grade osteosarcomas that responded well to chemo before surgery usually get the same chemo drugs after surgery.
+People whose tumors responded poorly usually get different chemo after surgery.

 - Methotrexate (given in high doses along with leucovorin to help prevent side effects)